amoses12/Competencies/AMoses_Competencies.md

 - [x] Interface segregation: Do not create lengthy interfaces, instead split them into smaller interfaces based on the functionality.
 The interface should not contain any dependencies (paramaters), which are not require for the expected functionality
-      - Demonstrated in MVCMovie project: https://github.com/econno11ee/MvcMovieApp

 - [x] Dependency Injection: Do not hardcode the dependencies, instead inject them
-      - *Exposure to these concepts in MVVM at Techtonic Group client*

 ### 6. GIT

 - [x] Solid knowledge of how source control works why it's important using either CLI or GUI tools